Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 A cultural center on Tiamiyu Savage Street combining gallery, theater, bookshop, and restaurant.
 The live theater performances are the highlight — Nigerian playwrights tackling contemporary themes with humor, anger, and extraordinary talent.
 Theater tickets: 5,000-10,000 NGN.

 The restaurant serves Nigerian dishes (3,000-8,000 NGN) and the bookshop stocks African literature you won't find at home.
-Check their events calendar before your visit.
+Check the events calendar before you go.

 5. Experience Freedom Park's Live Music Nights